 - Government officials through management letters setting out its conclusions, findings, and recommendations for improvement - The Legislative Assembly and the public in its public reports to the Assembly.
-These reports summarize its work at government agencies
+These reports summarize the results of its work at government agencies, and related recommendations to encourage improvements in the delivery of government programs and services.